Manager - Recruitment

 What do you like best about your role?

-I also really enjoy the fact that the HorizonOne team is quite small but very dynamic.
-The company is on a real journey of growth at the moment and it’s been exciting to come onboard at a time where there is so much energy and change.
+I also really enjoy the fact that the HorizonOne team is quite small (although it has almost doubled since I’ve been here!) but very dynamic with a high degree of care for clients and candidates.
+The company is on a real journey of growth at the moment and it’s been exciting to be here at a time where there is so much energy and change.

 Outside of work I love to…

-Outside of work I’m usually spending time with my family; lately we’ve been spending time swimming in our pool (although I am fairly sure we won’t be using it during our first Canberra winter!).
-I love sport and I’m often outside, growing organic fruit and veg, running with the dog or enjoying a hit at the local golf course.
+Outside of work, I’m usually spending time with my family.
+We love a swim in the pool during the warmer months, trying out new cafes, going for a bike ride, and are enjoying checking out the snow!
+I love sport and I’m often outside, growing organic fruit and veg, playing some tennis, or enjoying a hit at the local golf course.

 Who is the biggest stirrer in the office?

-Well Sarah Tamasi is definitely a great team social coordinator, and Tammy is always challenging the team with fun word-searches in the kitchen each week.
+Well Nick Day is definitely a great team social coordinator, and Tammy is always challenging the team with fun word-searches in the kitchen each week.
 Neither are stirrers but definitely add a lot of life to the office!